matthewsides/Asteroids-Odyssey-/README.md

 Target Systems

 The game has ultimately been decided to be hosted on PC despite the rise in the mobile market since the majority of user's and reason for the sudden rise in mobile gaming stems from the east in particular china, whilst the game will only run (be using) on one lingistutic language English.
 Therefore it would be useless to cater to a demographic whom are unlikely to buy the game due to its demeanour and exclusion of national language a barrier that though passable is still a problem in regards to the user's ease of use.

 Furthermore, nationals with whom speak the English language (Americans, English, Australia, etc) though have a huge following on mobile, the computing gamer market still largely outweighs the mobile market by ______, hence the reason the game will be run on PC.
 With regards to download, despite the heavy critiscm steam has been garnering recently due to the scrap of steam green light and influx of shoddy and poorly made games, the game will be available and hosted (put up) via the steam store as although the massive flow traffic will make it harder for a game to be distinguishable the abolishment of steam green light does not come without any advantages, since now only a fee is required to be procured by valve or steam rather than a fee and user recognition.

-Whilst the ability to stand out in an ever so saturating and cluttered market place would prove capability and thereafter boost influence and recognition (brand status).
-Steam is also still a widely regarded and respected market platform, a view supported by Wilson (2011) and although may not herald the same status as it used to still has the ability to make or break a game.
+Whilst the ability to stand out in an ever so saturating and cluttered market place would prove capability and thereafter boost influence and recognition (brand status).Steam is also still a widely regarded and respected market platform, a view supported by Wilson (2011) and although may not herald the same status as it used to still has the ability to make or break a game.

 In addition to market said applications onto the Apple store place an ID is required meriting or allowing the application to be sold through the Apple store.
 Furthermore Apple also includes its own ‘Terms of  Service’ (Apple No Date) that have to be met and abided by with the application being checked based on said regulations before it is even released even after paying for the right to host on the apple store since apple have their own standards.

 Inspiration
 Following the decision to recreate the 1979 arcade game Asteroids, collective research into similar classics and there remakes has given fruit to the ideology behind this rendition, Asteroids Odyssey, using a similar aesthetic outlook to the original and updated vectors,  along with tweaked game mechanics, updated game sounds and a multitude of game variations thus giving the game more flavour, tweaking any faults found in the original due to developer mistakes and allowing the user to have access to more content.

 Thus enhancing playability, Mimicking the original with a twist, allowing gamers to experience the journey that is asteroids with another, overall following suit to the originals legacy but altering certain aspects of the game to build upon the flaws that stemmed from the 1979 release, essentially modernising the game.

 As seen below games that helped formulate this rendition-

 I.	Pac man Championship

 II.
 Mario

 III.
 Halo Anniversary (switch between graphics)

 IV.	call of duty black ops (Zombie mode, Team work, Leader board)

 V.	Crash bandicoot (DDA System)

 VI.
 Diep.io (Camera view)

 Notes (Undecided Features)

 * procedural/randomly generated environment

 *add adaptive music

-*button to switch between retro graphics and sounds to updated versions *neon updated graphics
+*button to switch between retro graphics and sounds to updated versions

+*neon updated graphics

 *faced paced intro before the menu

 *2D with 3D aspects or illusion of 3D

-*Single Player with different aspects and tutorial *Ranks and different ships as player rewards http://soundbible.com/1795-Electrical-Sweep.html  - where are these two mentioned above so we can reference them? http://melodrive.com/blog/what-is-adaptive-music/
+*Single Player with different aspects and tutorial

+*Ranks and different ships as player rewards

+http://soundbible.com/1795-Electrical-Sweep.html  - where are these two mentioned above so we can reference them?

+http://melodrive.com/blog/what-is-adaptive-music/

 Test Plan

 ### [3] Evaluation